brifsttar/OpenDRIVE/README.md

 ![Junction Spawner](Resources/odr_junction_spawn.gif)

-This Blueprint can spawn any actor (usually signs or traffic lights) for all road incoming to a junction.
+This Blueprint can spawn any actor (usually signs or traffic lights) for all roads incoming to a junction.
 You can also set offsets on the sign's track coordinate.

 No signs (or any prop) are included in this plugin.
 But you can check out [Der Sky](https://www.unrealengine.com/marketplace/en-US/profile/Der+Sky)'s Marketplace products, which probably has what you need.